Oluwas3yifunmi/Sales-Analysis-of-North-Wind-Traders/README.md

 The data type of shipper id column in this table was converted from whole number to text data type and the other column was without error.
 ## DASHBOARD
 ![](dashboard1.png)
+## SUMMARY
+From the dashboard above, insights were generated to answer the following questions;
+1. Top 5 countries with the highest sales- USA had the highest amount of sales among the top 5 countries with a total sale amount of 261,048.
+2. Top 5 countries with highest discount purchase- The USA bought the most products with a total discount amount of 325.
+3. Top 5 selling products- The product that had the most sales among the top 5 was Cote de Blaye with a total sale amount of 150,000
+4. Top 5 countries with the most customers- USA has a customer base of 13 which is the highest customer base among the top 5.
+## CONCLUSION
+The USA has helped the company attain a high sales performance with its high customer base, and the USA has purchased more products on discounts than any other country.
+Cote de Blaye got purchased the most providing the company with 150,000 of its total sales.
+From the sales trend, the company had its peak sales performance in April.
+## RECOMMENDATION
+The company should focus more of its sales and marketing in the USA, and improve on its marketing of Cote de Blaye product